 When fund size should not be a concern in implementing a buyback

 Argo Global Listed Infrastructure (ASX: ALI) has ran what some may view as a Claytons buyback in recent years.
 In this case though with assets of more than $300 million I would have thought there was a good opportunity to have bought back 10% of the units at a discount to NTA of 15%.
-I still hold ALI so fortunately the fund performance has improved in an outright sense (not necessarily versus its benchmark).
-This has seen the discount to NTA contract in recent months.

 The last year has been excellent in terms of the NTA performance of 21% to end of Feb 2019.
 Having said that they still underperformed their benchmark in this period.
 The NTA performance since inception to the end of February this year was just 6.9% per annum.
 In my opinion when the fund has fairly ordinary numbers since inception like this, it is surprising that they wouldn’t use the buyback more.
 Why not take the opportunity to buy back a full 10% each year at such a large discount it was at for a long time?
 I think it spent years trading at least a 15% discount to NTA.
 Seems like a risk free way to me to boost the NTA each year, given the fund has previously struggled to get 7% per annum.
 I know they like to run a low cash weighting but even selling some liquid holdings in the portfolio to buy back shares may still have been worth it.
 In 16/17 they bought back only about 1.4% of shares outstanding.
 The current financial year might end up about the same.
 Fees in this LIC are a little unusual.